paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	///
 	/// This informs a relay-chain backing check and the parachain logic.
 	code_upgrade_allowed: Option<BlockNumber>,
+	/// A copy of `config.max_upward_message_num_per_candidate` for checking that a candidate doesn't
+	/// send more messages that permitted.
+	config_max_upward_message_num_per_candidate: u32,
+	/// The number of messages pending of the downward message queue.
+	dmq_length: u32,
+	/// A part of transient validaiton data related to HRMP.
+	hrmp: HrmpTransientValidationData,
+}

+struct HrmpTransientValidationData {
-	/// A vector that enumerates the list of blocks in which there was at least one message
+	/// A vector that enumerates the list of blocks in which there was at least one HRMP message
 	/// received.
+	///
-The first number is always after the watermark.
+	/// The first number in the vector, if any, is always greater than the HRMP watermark.
+The
+	/// elements are ordered by ascending the block number.
+The vector doesn't contain duplicates.
-	hrmp_digest: Vec<BlockNumber>,
+	digest: Vec<BlockNumber>,
 	/// The watermark of the HRMP.
 That is, the block number up to which (inclusive) all HRMP messages
 	/// sent to the parachain are processed.
-	hrmp_watermark: BlockNumber,
+	watermark: BlockNumber,
 	/// A mapping that specifies if the parachain can send an HRMP message to the given recipient
 	/// channel.
 A candidate can send a message only to the recipients that are present in this
 	/// mapping.
+The number elements in this vector corresponds to the number of egress channels.
 	/// Since it's a mapping there can't be two items with same `ParaId`.
-	hrmp_egress_limits: Vec<(ParaId, HrmpChannelLimits)>,
+	egress_limits: Vec<(ParaId, HrmpChannelLimits)>,
-	/// A copy of `config.max_upward_message_num_per_candidate` for checking that a candidate doesn't
-	/// send more messages that permitted.
-	config_max_upward_message_num_per_candidate: u32,
+	/// The vector of paras that have a channel to this para.
+The number of elements in this vector
-	/// The number of messages pending of the downward message queue.
+	/// correponds to the number of egress channels.
-	dmq_length: u32,
+	ingress_senders: Vec<ParaId>,
+	/// A list of open requests in which the para participates either as sender or recipient.
+	open_requests: Vec<(HrmpChannelId, HrmpOpenChannelRequest)>,
+	/// A list of open requests in which the para participates either as sender or recipient.
+	close_requests: Vec<HrmpChannelId>,
 }

 struct HrmpChannelLimits {